Experimental Music

 with Komar & Melamid

-From a poll of American musical preferences, lyrics by Nina Mankin, music by Dave Soldier.
+From a poll of American musical preferences in 1996, lyrics by Nina Mankin, music by Dave Soldier.
 Komar and Melamid were making paintings determined by national surveys.
 I wrote the survey and wrote the Most Wanted Song and the Most Unwanted Song.
-Read the lyrics.
 See portions of the survey, or buy the CD and see them all displayed.

 The most wanted song